top of page

 9 Parts of Speech in English Grammar (Uses & Examples)

-There are nine main parts of speech in English.
+What are the 9 parts of speech in English?

 Let’s explore them one by one with easy examples and simple explanations so you can master grammar with confidence.